Browse by Topic

 • Syringes and needles except for insulin syringes and needles when dispensed with insulin

-• Compounded products, unless there is clear medical necessity and all BCN criteria are met
+• Compounded products, unless there's a clear medical necessity and all BCN criteria are met

 Check the Exclusions section of your rider to find out exactly what your plan doesn’t cover.